MissionBit/CareerPrep/README.md

 * Server is Ruby; to run locally:

+1. Make sure Ruby is installed on your system
-1. Navigate to file directory in Terminal
+2. Navigate to file directory in Terminal or Command Prompt
-2. Type ruby -run -e httpd . -p 8080
+3. Type ruby -run -e httpd . -p 8080
-3. Press Enter
+4. Press Enter
-4. Navigate to http://localhost:8080/client/ in browser
+5. Navigate to http://localhost:8080/client/ in browser